prebid/identity-gatekeeper/proposals/PARRROT.md

 In order to ensure that interest group info is not leaked in cases where the contextual ad wins, only the exact url provided to the fenced frame in one of the competing bid objects can be used to render the ad.
 This will prevent the interest group from being appended via link decoration to the contextual creative url.

-Likewise, to prevent leakage of contextual info in cases where the interest group wins, only the exact url returned from the DoveKey store can be used to render the ad.
+Likewise, to prevent leakage of contextual info in cases where the interest group wins, only the exact url returned from one of the contextual methods (TURTLEDOVE, TERN, DoveKey, ect..) can be used to render the ad.

 ## Diagrams
 ### Sequence Diagram